plone/mockup-training/overview.rst

 ``js/bundles/``: The directory, where Mockup's bundles are defined.

 ``js/config.js``: RequireJS configuration.
-This is the file, where all JavaScript dependencies are defined, so that RequireJS is able to find them via a name.
+This is the file where all JavaScript dependencies are defined, so that RequireJS is able to find them via a name.